-As the name of the course suggests, we will study ODEs and dynamical systems.

-• ODE is a standard abbreviation for ordinary differential equation, where the function that we seek depends on one variable.
+As the name of the course suggests, we will study ODEs and dynamical systems. • ODE is a standard abbreviation for ordinary differential equation, where the function that we seek depends on one variable.
 So an ODE is just a good old differential equation like those which you have already seen in your single-variable calculus course.
 We will also encounter systems of ODEs, involving several unknown functions at once, but each function will still only depend on one variable.
 In contrast, a partial differential equation (PDE) is a differential equation where one seeks a function depending on several variables, so that partial derivatives come into play.
-But that's a different subject; see the course TATA27.

-• The idea of a dynamical system is rather broad, and it is hard to give a precise mathematical definition which would cover every possible use of the phrase.
+But that's a different subject; see the course TATA27. • The idea of a dynamical system is rather broad, and it is hard to give a precise mathematical definition which would cover every possible use of the phrase.
 But it refers to a "system" (whatever that is) which changes in a deterministic way as time passes, and which is "memoryless" in the sense that the future of the system, at any given instant, is uniquely determined by the present state alone; the past is irrelevant.
 We will usually assume when talking about dynamical systems that the laws governing the evolution don't change with time.
 That is, if we start the system in a given state T units of time from now, we will get the same evolution as if we start it in that state right now (except that everything will be delayed by T time units of course).
 If this needs to be emphasized, one uses the phrase autonomous dynamical system - a system which "runs on its own", in contrast to non-autonomous dynamical systems where there may be some external time-dependent factors which influence the evolution of the system.

-The state of the system is represented mathematically by an element of a set called the state space, typically \mathbf{R}^n , or maybe some subset of \mathbf{R}^n like a cylinder, a sphere, or a torus.
-So one pictures the evolution of the system as the motion of a point in phase space.

-• A discrete-time dynamical system is one where things happen at distinct time steps.
-We can use integers to label the time steps, so that the system is in the state $x_n \in S$ at time $n \in \mathbb{Z}$, where S is the state space.
-Then the evolution of the system is simply specified by some function $f: S \to S$, like this:

-$$x{n+1} = f(x_n), \qquad n \in \mathbb{Z}$$

-(The system is autonomous since the function f is the same for all n.)

-Discrete-time dynamical systems are a very important part of the general theory of dynamical systems, but will not be encountered very much in this course.

-• In a continuous-time dynamical system, time passes smoothly, so we use real numbers to describe time, and talk about the system being in the state x(t) at time $t \in \mathbf{R}$.
-In this case, if the state space is \mathbf{R}^n for simplicity, the evolution is determined by a system of first-order ODEs for the state $\mathbf{x}(t) = (x_1(t), \dots, x_n(t))$:
+The state of the system is represented mathematically by an element of a set called the state space or the phase space, typically $\mathbb{R}^n$ , or maybe some subset of $\mathbb{R}^n$ like a cylinder, a sphere, or a torus.
+So one pictures the evolution of the system as the motion of a point in the state space. • A discrete-time dynamical system is one where things happen at distinct time steps.
+We can use integers to label the time steps, so that the system is in the state $x_n \in S$ at time $n \in \mathbb{Z}$ , where S is the state space.
+Then the evolution of the system is simply specified by some function $f: S \to S$ , like this: $$x{n+1} = f(x_n), \qquad n \in \mathbf{Z}.$$ (The system is autonomous since the function f is the same for all n.)
+Discrete-time dynamical systems are a very important part of the general theory of dynamical systems, but will not be encountered very much in this course. • In a continuous-time dynamical system, time passes smoothly, so we use real numbers to describe time, and talk about the system being in the state x(t) at time $t \in \mathbf{R}$ .
+In this case, if the state space is $\mathbf{R}^n$ for simplicity, the evolution is determined by a system of first-order ODEs for the state $\mathbf{x}(t) = (x_1(t), \dots, x_n(t))$ : $$dx_1/dt = f_1(x_1, ..., x_n),$$

-$$dx{1}/dt = f{1}(x{1},...,x{n}),$$

-$$dx{2}/dt = f{2}(x{1},...,x{n}),$$

-$$\vdots$$

-$$dx{n}/dt = f{n}(x{1},...,x{n}),$$

-or simply $d\mathbf{x}/dt = \mathbf{f}(\mathbf{x})$ for short, with $\mathbf{x} \in \mathbf{R}^n$ and $\mathbf{f} : \mathbf{R}^n \to \mathbf{R}^n$.
-(The system is autonomous since the function \mathbf{f} doesn't depend on t.)

-In order for this to really define a dynamical system, we must impose suitable conditions on f which will guarantee existence and uniqueness of the solution to the ODEs for a given initial condition, so that the future is uniquely determined by the present state.

-Course outline

-Lecture 1.
-Basics of first-order ODEs 5

-Exercises 8

-Lesson 1 9

-Lecture 2.
-Phase portraits for two-dimensional systems 9

-Exercises 10

-Lecture 3.
-Two-dimensional linear systems 10

-Exercises 11

-Lecture 4.
-More about linear systems 12

-Exercises 13

-Lesson 2 14

-Lecture 5.
-Nonlinear systems, linearization at an equilibrium point 14

-Exercises 15

-Lecture 6.
-Stability theorems 17

-Exercises 23

-Lecture 7.
-Limit sets 25

-Exercises 28

-Lesson 3 29

-Lecture 8.
-Some applications 29

-Exercises 31

-Lecture 9.
-More about existence and uniqueness 33

-Exercises 39

-Lecture 10.
-Linear equations with non-constant coefficients 41

-Exercises 47

-Lecture 11.
-Outlook: Poincaré maps, attractors, chaotic systems 48

-Lesson 4 48

-All problems on one page 49

-Lecture 1.
-Basics of first-order ODEs

-(Arrowsmith & Place, sections 1.1, 1.2.
-And your old calculus textbook, if needed.)

-Some basic ideas are introduced:
+$$dx_2/dt = f_2(x_1, ..., x_n),$$